-The final week of this course will be dedicated toward a term project that each of you will complete to integrate and apply your understanding of Cloud and Server GIS in the context of an application scenario you choose.
-You will select ONE project option from the list below and submit an abstract this week describing your project idea.
-To a large degree you will have the freedom to shape the specifics of your term project around a cloud GIS project that interests you.
-I hope that this allows you to either focus on a topic related to your day-to-day work, or choose an area that sparks your curiosity.
+The final week of this course will be dedicated to a term project that each of you will complete to integrate and apply your understanding of Cloud and Server GIS in the context of an application scenario you choose.
+You will select ONE project option from the list below and submit an abstract in week 8 describing your project idea.
+To a large degree, you will have the freedom to shape the specifics of your term project around a cloud GIS project that interests you.
+I hope that this allows you to either focus on a topic related to your day-to-day work or choose an area that sparks your curiosity.

 Term Project Options